-Rule 1c closely tracks the US Securities and Exchange Commission Rule 10b-5 prohibiting securities fraud.
+Rule 1c.2 closely tracks the US Securities and Exchange Commission (the SEC) Rule 10b-5, which prohibits securities fraud.

-Between 2010 and 2014, the Commission opened 35 investigations into market manipulation.
-In 2013, the Commission obtained more than US$300 million in civil penalties and almost US$150 million in disgorgement.
+Between 2010 and 2014, the SEC opened 35 investigations into market manipulation.
+In 2013, the SEC obtained more than US$300 million in civil penalties and almost US$150 million in disgorgement.

-Significant penalties were handed down, starting in 2009 with the US$7.5 million fine in Amaranth Advisorsand US$30 million in Energy Transfer Partners.
-This was followed by a penalty of US$245 million in Constellation Energy in 2012, while 2013 saw Deutsche Energy pay US$1.7 million and JP Morgan a record US$410 million fine.
+Significant penalties were handed down, starting in 2009 with the US$7.5 million fine in Amaranth Advisors and US$30 million in Energy Transfer Partners.
+These were followed by a penalty of US$245 million in Constellation Energy in 2012, while 2013 saw Deutsche Energy pay US$1.7 million and JPMorgan issued with a record US$410 million fine.
 In 2014, Louis Dreyfus Energy paid a civil penalty of US$4.1 million and disgorged US$3.3 million in profits, while Twin Cities paid US$2.5 million that year.

-In 2016 FERC opened 17 new investigations and obtained monetary penalties and disgorgement of unjust profits totalling approximately US$18 million.
-With the pending litigation in US federal district courts and before the Commission, FERC’s Office of Enforcement is seeking to recover more than US$567 million in civil penalties and disgorge more than US$45 million in allegedly unjust profits.
+In 2016, FERC opened 17 new investigations and obtained monetary penalties and disgorgement of unjust profits totalling approximately US$18 million.
+With the pending litigation in US federal district courts and before the SEC, FERC’s Office of Enforcement is seeking to recover more than US$567 million in civil penalties and disgorge more than US$45 million in allegedly unjust profits.

 In Canada, the only competitive wholesale electricity markets exist in Ontario and Alberta.
-In both provinces the provincial governments established agencies to guard against price manipulation.
+Both provincial governments have established agencies to guard against price manipulation.
 In Alberta, a separate agency, the Market Surveillance Administrator, was established to conduct investigations.
 Applications for enforcement and decisions on penalties are made by the Alberta Utilities Commission.

 In Ontario, initial investigations are conducted by the Market Surveillance Panel, a panel of the Ontario Energy Board.
-Those Reports are published.
-The actual enforcement is carried out by a division of the Ontario Independent Electricity System Operator.
-The the Independent Electricity System Operator (IESO) establishes the penalty if necessary following an arbitration process.
-The market participant has the option of appealing that decision to the Ontario Energy Board
+The resulting reports are published.
+The actual enforcement is carried out by a division of the Ontario Independent Electricity System Operator (IESO).
+The IESO establishes the penalty, if necessary, following an arbitration process.
+The market participant has the option of appealing that decision to the Ontario Energy Board.

-On 27 July 2015, the Alberta Commission handed down its first decision,which found that TransAlta, a regulated utility, had intentionally removed its generating plants from service for maintenance purposes in a manner that would increase the price in the market.
-This is a landmark decision.
+On 27 July 2015, the Alberta Commission handed down its first decision, which found that TransAlta, a regulated utility, had intentionally removed its generating plants from service for maintenance purposes in a manner that would increase the price in the market.
+This was a landmark decision.
 In 200 pages, the Commission sets out in detail the test for establishing market manipulation in Canada.

 The increased enforcement of market rules in Canada has not yet reached the level experienced in the United States.
 However, the trend in North American energy regulation is clear.
 The regulation of conduct in the competitive segments market may soon overshadow the regulation of utility rates in monopoly markets.
 This shift in regulatory focus has implications for arbitrators.